Yash-Tobre/LeetCode/392.Is Subsequence/README.md

 The Time complexity is O(T) since the target string is most likley to be bigger between the both.

 **Space Complexity**
 The space complexity is also O(T) since we might have T recursions.
+Each recursive function call has a call stack associated with it which contains variables, return addresses and so on.